 Within the past five years, the ACM colleges have attracted more than $11 million in external funding for a variety of ACM initiatives.
 Individuals who take part in ACM programs bring best practices, shared experiences, and collectively-generated initiatives back to their home campuses.
 The relationships people develop through the consortium expand their personal networks and shape the cumulative experience of each ACM institution.

-Founded in 1958, the Associated Colleges of the Midwest stands proudly as one of the oldest and most successful American higher-education consortia.
-With roots reaching back to 1920 in the Midwest Collegiate Athletic Conference and to 1951 in the Midwest Faculty Conference, the ACM can claim an extraordinary record of collaboration amongst its member colleges.
-With the ten founding members (Beloit, Lawrence, and Ripon in Wisconsin; Coe, Cornell, and Grinnell in Iowa; Carleton and St. Olaf in Minnesota; Knox and Monmouth in Illinois) still actively engaged, and strengthened by new members Macalester and Colorado Colleges in 1967, Lake Forest College in 1974, the College of the University of Chicago from 1988 through 2008, and Luther College in 2009, the ACM has shown remarkable stability and vitality over 50 years of profound change in American higher education.
+The 10 founding members of the ACM (Beloit, Lawrence, and Ripon in Wisconsin; Coe, Cornell, and Grinnell in Iowa; Carleton and St. Olaf in Minnesota; Knox and Monmouth in Illinois) are still actively engaged with the consortium, and were strengthened by new members Macalester and Colorado Colleges in 1967, Lake Forest College in 1974, the College of the University of Chicago from 1988 through 2008, and Luther College in 2009.
+The ACM member colleges have shown remarkable stability and vitality over 50 years of profound change in American higher education.

 The founders of ACM, united in a common commitment to excellent liberal arts education, identified three main purposes to support the members through joint action:

-- To advance the interests and to contribute to the educational effectiveness of the member colleges of the Association;
+- To advance the interests and to contribute to the educational effectiveness of the member colleges of the organization;

 - To develop and assist the member colleges in improving the efficiency of their operations both administrative and cultural;